pushrax/node-rcon/README.md

 Please submit a bug report for any game you try that doesn't work!

+Note that some servers may close the connection if it is idle for a long period of time.
+If your application may leave the connection idle for a long time, you can either create a new Rcon instance (and connection) each time you need it, or you can send a ping command periodically to keep the connection alive.

 ## Events

 The connection emits the following events: